felix1024/SpeakerProtect/README.md

 ### Function
 The system was developed to work with SMPS that provides a power good signal and a standby DC output of 8-15 Volt/100mA.
 Alternate linear PSU is also possible, see below.
-When Power On/Good signal detected then LED D6 starts blinking for 5 seconds and then turns speaker and D6 on.
+When Power On/Good signal detected then LED D6 starts flashes for 5 seconds and then turns speaker and D6 on.

-The firmware continously monitors current, temperature and DC level over interface logic.
-On any malfunction it switches speaker outputs off and signals error condition by LED.
-The overtemperature sensor must be some kind of bimetal switch.
+The firmware continously monitors amp AC current, temperature and DC level over interface logic.
+On any malfunction it switches speaker outputs immediately off and signals error condition by LED.
+The overtemperature sensor can be some kind of bimetal switch. (open contact on high temperature) Preferably mounted on amp heatsink.

-To reset error condition a powercycle is required.
+To reset the error condition a powercycle is required.

 ### Release Notes
 Version 1.0 introduces several new functions and uses a new PCB board